| The Price of Independenceby Ken Montague

 While Guelph and area will continue to expand carefully, more can

 now be done to increase the prosperity of the existing community.
+There are always dangers, of course.
+Somebody might decide to hold

 another recession.
 Business leaders used to just hanging on might